TissUUmaps/TissUUmaps-docs/_sources/docs/starting/projects.rst.txt

                 ]
             },
             "ExpectedHeader": {
-                "description": "Input field values for settings in a marker tab", "type": "object",
+                "description": "Input field values for settings in a marker tab.
+Required properties are shown in **bold** text.", "type": "object",
                 "properties": {
                     "X": {